ansys/pyturbowizard/doc/ConfigFile.md

 #### Expression templates

-Next, choose your ```expressionTemplate```.
+Next, choose your expression template.
 There are expression templates available for compressors, fans, pumps, turbine and cascade setups, as well as for compressible and incompressible setups:

 - ```expressionTemplate_cascade_comp.tsv```: For cascades or non-turbo-machinery applications, compressible fluids.
 - ```expressionTemplate_compressor_comp.tsv```: For compressors, compressible fluids.